 Imagine you are a college student.
 Generally you know what steps you need to complete to graduate—coursework, internships, exams, and so on.
 Without any significant curveballs, you have every reason to believe you’ll get across the finish line on time.

-As we begin a semester where many, if not all, courses are likely to be held online, it’s essential that students can easily access the answers they need to build and adjust their academic plans to stay on track toward timely graduation.
+As we look back on a year where many, if not all, courses were held online, it’s essential that students can easily access the answers they need to build and adjust their academic plans to stay on track toward timely graduation.
 When students can’t access campus support staff or advisors in person, finding these answers is more challenging than ever, but having a tool to guide them as they adapt their academic plans to the new reality can greatly help.

 An academic plan is a student’s intended course schedule for an upcoming semester or for multiple semesters.
 An academic planning platform should provide guardrails and guidance based on students’ major and degree requirements, future course availability, and efficiency in time to degree.

 Measuring the impact of an academic plan

 To understand the value of an academic plan for students as well as institutions, we analyzed credit hour and registration data from 12 schools who use the Academic Planning module in EAB’s Student Success Management System.
 This analysis showed that students who make a formal plan attempt an average of 2.68 more credit hours each term than their peers who do not complete a plan (the reported average difference at each school ranged from .79 to 4.59 credits).
 Extrapolating across eight semesters for a standard four-year bachelor’s program, this adds up to more than 21 credits across a student’s education journey.
 That’s 21 credits that students who didn’t complete a plan would be missing, leaving them a semester or more behind on their path to graduation.